ixugo/goddd/README.md

 `WarpH` internally recognizes POST/PUT/DELETE/PATCH requests and binds the Request Body, while GET requests bind Request URL parameters.

 The second parameter of the input must be a pointer, and `*struct{}` is used when no parameters need to be bound.
 When defining the structure, especially note that the struct tags should be `json` or `form`.
-More details are available in the GIN framework’s parameter binding documentation.
+More details are available in the GIN framework's parameter binding documentation.

 + `json`: Can bind request body parameters.
 + `form`: Can bind query parameters.